On the Trade-off of Intra-/Inter-class Diversity for Supervised Pre-training

 \subsection{Extra data needed for estimating the optimal class-to-sample ratio}

 One advantage of the Standard method is that it does not require extra data for estimating the optimal number of classes.
 In contrast, other methods would introduce extra data unused in the final pre-training dataset.
 For example, when estimating the optimal class-to-sample ratio, one may sample data from 1000 classes but eventually find the optimal number of classes is 600, then the data of the additional 400 classes would not be used in the final pre-training dataset.
-We are curious about how much data needed by different methods to build the final pre-training dataset.
+We then investigate how much data is needed by different methods to build the final pre-training dataset.
 We list the total number of samples used by different methods in Table~\ref{tbl:samples}.

-From the table, we can see that Grid Search and Emp-Optimal require much more samples than the target size of the pre-training dataset, since they involve building the pre-training dataset of the target size multiple times.
-In contrast, the Extrapolation estimates the optimal number of classes using a small $N$ of 5000.
-In addition, using Extrapolation, one only needs to estimate the optimal class-to-sample ratio once and then use it for building pre-training dataset with different size without re-estimation.
-Finally, the number of extra data needed by Extrapolation is relatively small compared to the target size of the pre-training dataset.
+From the table, we can see that Grid Search and Fitting require much more samples than the target size of the pre-training dataset, since they involve building the pre-training dataset of the target size multiple times, while the number of extra data needed by Extrapolation is relatively small, because it estimates the optimal number of classes using a small $N$ of 5000.
+In addition, using Extrapolation, one only needs to estimate the optimal class-to-sample ratio once and then use it for building pre-training datasets with different sizes without re-estimation.

-As the Extrapolation requires extra data for estimating the optimal class-to-sample ratio, one might question whether incorporating the additional data into the final pre-training dataset using the Standard ($K=1000$) would result in better performance than the Extrapolation.
-In this section, we present a comparative analysis of the Extrapolation and the Standard when the total number of data used is similar, to ensure a fair comparison.
-Figure~\ref{fig:same-sample} visualizes the error rates of different methods on various downstream tasks.
+As the Extrapolation requires more data than the Standard, a fairer comparison between them needs to ensure the total number of data used is similar, and the Standard would have a slightly larger pre-training dataset since it does not spend any data budget for estimation.
+In Figure~\ref{fig:same-sample}, we compare the Extrapolation to the Standard whose pre-training dataset size is slightly larger than the total number of data used by the Extrapolation.
 Each bar plot represents a specific downstream task, and the number in parentheses indicates the size ($N$) of the corresponding pre-training dataset.
-We can observe that in most cases, the Extrapolation demonstrates improved performance over the Standard even when the latter uses a pre-training dataset larger than that of the Extrapolation plus the extra data needed.
+We can observe that in most cases, the Extrapolation demonstrates improved performance over the Standard even when the latter uses a larger pre-training dataset, which further justifies the effectiveness of the Extrapolation method.